yunhaixiang/yhmath/content/posts/brauer1.md

 1. $L$ is a direct product of finite separable extensions of $K$,
 1. the induced map $\mathrm{Spec}(L)\rightarrow \mathrm{Spec}(K)$ is finite and étale.
 {{< /definition >}}

-The following is Grothendieck's generalization of Galois theory.
+Étaleness is stable under base change.
+For $M\mid K$ a field extension and $L$ an étale $K$-algebra, we have $L\otimes\_K M$ is an étale $M$-algebra.
+With étale algebras, the following is Grothendieck's generalization of Galois theory.

 {{< theorem >}}
 There is an equivalence of categories between $\\{\textrm{finite }\mathrm G\_K\textrm{-sets}\\}^{\mathrm{op}}$ and $\\{\textrm{étale }K\textrm{-algebras}\\}$ given by the functors that take $S$, a finite $\mathrm G\_K$-set, to the étale $K$-algebra $\mathrm{Hom}\_{\mathrm G\_K\textrm{-sets}}(S,K^{\mathrm{sep}})$, and conversely take an étale $K$-algebra $L$ to the finite $\mathrm G\_K$-set $\mathrm{Hom}\_{K\textrm{-Alg}}(L,K^{\mathrm{sep}})$.